Patchier/Big-Warden/README.md

 4. While you're here, also copy over the three folders present here (Addins, Modules, Packages) to your Dragon Age Ultimate Edition installation folder, overwriting when asked.

+5. In your Big Warden installation folder, you will see a folder named "COPY THIS FILE TO DOCUMENTS-BIOWARE-DRAGON AGE-SETTINGS".
+You will copy the file inside this folder to...well...Documents\BioWare\Dragon Age\Settings.
+Overwrite when asked.

 Install the remaining DAZIPs
 ---------------------------------